 Biting Midges - No-See-Ums

-Biting midges are sometimes incorrectly referred to as sand flies.
+Biting Midges No-See-Ums are sometimes incorrectly referred to as sand flies.
 Sand flies are insects that belong to a different biological group and should not be confused with the biting midges.

 Coastal areas and beaches are among the most common breeding grounds biting midges.